visweswar299/291862_MINI_PROJECT_PYTHON_/README.md

-Also I have done simple project health management system.py In this project user can store what he did ate or did exercise names and also retrieve what did he stored in the file along date and time.
+Also I have done simple project health management system.py In this project user can store what he did ate or did exercise names and also retrieve what did he stored in the files along date and time.